Filing a Motor Vehicle Accident Claim

 - Be sure to keep good records of any communication with an insurance company during a claims process, including dates.

 In Kansas, an insurance company has an obligation to investigate a filed claim, whether first or third party, within 30 days from when it was reported.
-If the insurance company needs additional time to conduct an investigation, it shall every 45 days thereafter sent to the insurance or claimant a letter setting forth the reasons additional time is needed to conclude the investigation.
+If the insurance company needs additional time to conduct an investigation, it shall every 45 days thereafter send to the insured or claimant a letter setting forth the reasons additional time is needed to conclude the investigation.
 It is in the best interest of the insurance company to investigate any claim promptly so that valuable evidence is not lost or destroyed.
 However, there are no provisions requiring an insurance company to settle your claim within a certain period of time.

 Kansas law provides for prompt, fair and equitable settlements when determining the fair retail market value of a damaged motor vehicle.
 If an insurance company decides a motor vehicle will cost more to repair than its fair retail market value, then they will declare it a total loss.
 When determining its fair retail market value or actual cash value (ACV), sources such as professional dealer association used car guides may be utilized.

 - Estimates – Insurance companies do not have to settle a claim based on the highest estimate of repair.
 If a company believes the estimates are too high, they have the right to check with other repair facilities.
 The insurance company’s offer needs to cover the actual repair costs to restore the damaged motor vehicle to pre-loss condition.
 However, if they direct a claimant to a specific repair facility for actual repairs, they are giving an implied warranty on that repair facility’s workmanship.